nostrband/nostrconnect.org/README.md

 Well hopefully we didn't miss anything and it actually worked.

+## How to access keys with Nostr Connect?

 Here is what happens next:
 - you send `sign_event` or other requests using the nip46 client
 - `auth_url` messages might arrive if key storage app needs a confirmation from the user